Creating crawlers

 is a datetime.date object for the date the crawler is currently

-containing at least the URL of the image for pub_date and optionally a
+at least the URL of the image for pub_date and optionally a title and

 For some crawlers, this is all you need.
 If the image URL is predictable and